-- Modules with cell cracks $\rightarrow$ increased degradation rates [8] - Increased degradation $\rightarrow$ increasing lost power and increasing mismatch losses - Magnitude of mismatch losses will depend on: - Number and location of damaged modules - Variation in degradation rates - Plant design

-- Correlations between number of cracks and degradation rate - impacts
+- Modules with cell cracks \rightarrow increased degradation rates [8] - Increased degradation \rightarrow increasing lost power and increasing mismatch losses - Magnitude of mismatch losses will depend on: - Number and location of damaged modules - Variation in degradation rates - To determine acceptance criteria for cell cracks in a plant, the following is needed: - Correlations between number of cracks and degradation rate - 2.
+Modeling capabilities to explore degradation rate distributions, mismatch losses, and lifetime energy impacts

-- old and have factory flash test data, and: • use UV or UV-F to count cracks in a large number of modules - group modules into bins by number of cracks - randomly sample from those bins and measure module $P{MPP}$ - quantify degradation distributions for each bin using factory flash test data •
+- old and have factory flash test data, and: • use UV or UV-F to count cracks in a large number of modules - group modules into bins by number of cracks - randomly sample from those bins and measure module P{MPP} - quantify degradation distributions for each bin using factory flash test data • - To address 2 above, new modeling capabilities will need to be developed.